kanno-soe/kanno-soe/Exposition/Theory.md

 At the *limit*, this surfaces the totality of the previous section.
 The elaboration of web *rolls up* the elaborations revealed under investigation.

-### The common web
+### The web

 What the formalism calls **Prime** elaboration is for the designator to designate under the expansive understanding above, that to designate `a'` is at the same moment to implicate the web of totality directly reachable from, and including `a`.
-The formal model calls this "closed prime".
-In this prime mode of designating, `a'` "contains" the web.
-Going the opposite direction, from web to `a'`, is very natural as we defined the web in terms of `a'` initially.
-For analytic purposes, the formalism considers that case separately and calls it "open prime", but it is still the straightforward fact that having defined the web from `a'`, the web "contains" `a'`.
+The formal model calls this **closed prime**.
+In this prime mode of designating, `a'` *contains* the web.
+This is **all in each**.

+Going in the opposite direction, from web to `a'`, is very natural, as we defined the web in terms of `a'` initially.
+For analytic purposes, the formalism considers that case separately and calls it **open prime**, but it’s still the straightforward fact that having defined the web from `a'`, the web *contains* `a'`.
-These modes are interpreted as **all in each** and **each in all**, respectively.
+This is **each in all**.

 Formally, `prime E` embeds every old `d` as `some d`, written as `d'`, and uses value `none` as the web.
 Every base elaboration is automatically lifted to prime: